HarvardOpenData/HODP-Docs/docs/installation.md

 ### Python and Pip
 It’s time to get CS-y!
 Run ```brew install python``` in your command-line to download the language.
 This will also automatically install [pip](https://pypi.org/project/pip/), a tool that helps you install libraries for Python (for example NumPy, Pandas etc).

-If you see the following output: ```Error: python@3.8 (or some other version) is already installed``` you’re good to proceed to the installation checks!
+Even if you see the following output: ```Error: python@3.8 (or some other version) is already installed``` don't worry, you’re may proceed to the installation checks!

 **Installation check:** run ```python3 --version``` in the command line.
 This should return at least version ```3.8.x```.
 If you get a ```command not found``` error, something went wrong.
 Also check that pip is working by running ```pip3 --version```, you should get at least version ```20.2.x```.
 Again if you get a ```command not found``` error, something went wrong.